django-cms/django-cms/docs/extending_cms/app_integration.rst

     {% url myapp_namespace:app_main %}

-If you want to access the same url but in a different language use a language
+If you want to access the same url but in a different language use the language
-namespace:
+templatetag:

 .. code-block:: html+django

+    {% load i18n %}
-    {% url de:myapp_namespace:app_main %}
+    {% language "de" %}
-    {% url en:myapp_namespace:app_main %}
+        {% url myapp_namespace:app_main %}
-    {% url fr:myapp_namespace:app_main %}
+    {% endlanguage %}

 What makes namespaced app hooks really interesting is the fact that you can hook them up to more than one page and reverse their URLs by using their